 The first several days have been incredible and I’ve been off to an intentionally slow start.
 Adjusting my body, fine tuning my load, and thoroughly enjoying the places and people.
 The sounds, the smells, the scenes.
 It’s so very rare to find experiences capable of igniting all five senses… I love this.
 I love everything about it.

 The Capital Trail is a beautifully groomed bikeway that stretches clear from Jamestown, VA to Richmond, VA.
-I entered at the Jamestown trail head and the entire ride was basically eye candy until Charles City, where we stopped for the night.
+I entered at the Jamestown trail head and the entire ride was basically eye candy until Charles City, a great stop for the night.

 The Courthouse Grille in Charles City not only has delicious homemade food and free cold water out front, but it is a staple stop for passing cyclists.
 There is a world map on the wall where you can add a pin to your hometown and there was barely a spot open anywhere.
-The owner, Bonnie, graciously offered a safe place in the back yard for us to set up our tents.
+The owner, Bonnie, graciously offered a safe place in the back yard to camp.
 The next morning, after cooking some breakfast, I noticed the most perfect climbing tree ever, and I’d be a fool to pass up an opportunity like that…

 This part of the country is so overwhelmingly historic and powerful.
 I refuse to blow through it.
 Nearing Glendale, VA, I spotted a small Veterans’ Cemetery and stopped to pay my respects.
-Just as we were about to ride off, the Pastor of the Willis United Methodist Church stopped and offered us a place to stay.
+Just as I rode off, the Pastor of the Willis United Methodist Church stopped and offered a place to stay!
 Full kitchen (made Mac ‘n Cheese), warm showers, plenty of floor space, food.
-He was thrilled to learn John and I were both baptized Methodist. 😛 I challenged him to a game of “horse” before he left and to my surprise, he not only took me up on it – he totally beat me!! 🙂
+I challenged him to a game of “horse” before he left and to my surprise, he not only took me up on it – he totally beat me!! 🙂

-It’s now only 4 days into my journey and I am already dumbfounded as to why I havent always lived like this.
-It almost feels impossible to describe, but I will truly try my best. <3
+It’s now only 4 days into my journey and I am already dumbfounded as to why I haven’t always lived like this.
+Simplistic and intricate all at once… It feels impossible to describe, but I will truly try my best. <3

 // NOTHING FOLLOWS //